iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG22|\

-If only the text content has been modified, you can uncheck “Commit images” to exclude images from committing.
+If only the text content has been modified, you can un-check the “Commit images” to exclude images from committing.
 This would speed up the committing process.

 ..
 Note::